-Spring onions can be sown directly where they are to be grown; prepare the ground in advance, getting the soil down to a fine tilth and adding some granular general purpose fertiliser such as Incredicrop® about a week before you expect to sow.
+Spring onions will grow in any good fertile soil provided it’s well drained.
+Prepare the ground in advance by getting your soil down to a fine tilth and adding a granular general purpose fertiliser about a week before you expect to sow.

 Make drills 1.5cm (0.5") deep and 15cm (6") apart and sow thinly.
-They shouldn’t need thinning out as you will be pulling them up after 6 to 8 weeks to add to your salads!
+You won’t need to thin your spring onions because you’ll be pulling them and adding them to your salads in just a few weeks.

-Alternatively you can sow into containers or even on the windowsill, this can easily be done by adding compost to within about 3cm (1") from the top, lightly scatter some seed over the surface and then covering with 1.5cm (0.5") of compost, keep moist and you will soon have a crop to enjoy.
+You can also sow spring onions into containers or pots on the windowsill.
+Just add compost to within about 3 cm (1") from the top of the container before lightly scattering seed over the surface and covering with 1.5cm (0.5") of compost.
+Water sparingly to keep the soil moist and you’ll soon have a tasty crop to enjoy.